Games for Learning - Riven

 “Water flows up the way and so would we if we weren’t wearing heavy shoes.
 There are tall creatures that roam around looking for strangers so you have to be quiet.“

 “The islands float in the air, above the ground.
 They can be moved if they float in the way using huge chains.
 They can also be held where you want them to be using the chains too.
 Like an anchor.
 People climb up onto the islands and build houses and shops on them.
-They are like small gardens and people grow things on them.“
+They are like small gardens and people grow things on them.“ Keep a journal

 Throughout the game you are encouraged to follow a journal from a past visitor to the islands and then fill out your own.
 Keep a first person perspective diary, detailing thoughts, feelings, actions, assumptions, future projections and more.
 To assume the role of the very character they play and keep a detailed record of each of the things they do.
 Another neat extension is to physically create the journal using art techniques, book binding, tea stained pages, a decorated front cover or paper, leather or wood, in keeping with the game style.